jimangel/kubernetes-the-easy-way/README.md

 # Kubernetes The Easy Way

-> WARNING: I'm updating this to work with TF Cloud.
-The biggest difference is using variables for SSH key data instead of using the "file()" function.
-Things might not be functional...

 This tutorial walks you through setting up Kubernetes the easy way.
 This guide is for people looking to bootstrap a cluster not managed by a cloud provider.

 "not managed" means the control-plane is managed by you as opposed to a cloud provider.
 This gives you full control of the cluster's configuration (OIDC, FeatureGates, AuditLogs, etc).